LSDOlab/omtools/docs/_src_docs/examples/getting_started/indep.rst

 =====================

-Creating an independent variable always registers that variable as an output, regardless of whether it is used in an expression, or whether any expression that uses the independent variable is registered as an output.
+Creating an independent variable always registers that variable as an output, regardless of whether it is used in an variable, or whether any variable that uses the independent variable is registered as an output.

 This means that all independent variables are available to parent